Planes: Fire & Rescue: Plot

 Lightning from thunderstorms over a forest near Piston Peak starts several spot fires which unite into a larger, serious fire.
 The team seems to have extinguished it; but a day later, during the grand reopening of the park's lodge, visiting VIPs flew too low and restarted the fire, turning it into a much larger one and forcing the entire park to evacuate.
 Meanwhile, a depressed Dusty's falters to Blade's frustration while attempting to contain the fire, which leads to things coming to a head when Dusty attempts to refill his water tank in a dangerous river and is swept through the rapids with Blade trying to extract him.
 Eventually, the pair make it to land, and Dusty admits about his damaged gearbox, to which Blade presses Dusty not to give up.
 They shelter in an abandoned mine while the fire passes, and in doing so, Blade is severely damaged while shielding Dusty from the extreme heat, forcing Blade to be airlifted out.
-While Blade is recuperating back at the base, Dusty learns from Maru that Blade's co-star Nick "Loopin'" Lopez from CHoPs was killed during a stunt gone wrong on set with Blade unable to help, prompting him to become a firefighter to save lives for real.
+While Blade is recuperating back at the base, Dusty learns from Maru that Blade's co-star and best friend Nick "Loopin'" Lopez from CHoPs was killed during a stunt gone wrong on set with Blade unable to help, prompting him to become a firefighter to save lives for real.

 Cad Spinner, the park superintendent, diverts the park's entire water supply to the roof sprinklers to prevent the lodge from burning.
 This would cost his job as the crew were unable to produce fire retardant and as a result, is forced to use their remaining supply to help guests evacuate after the fire initially blocked the park's only exit.
 Dusty is then alerted that two elderly campers, Harvey and Winnie, who Dusty and his crew had met earlier, are trapped on a burning bridge at the other side of the park.
 He races to the bridge and is forced to push his engine to maximum power while scaling up a waterfall to refill his tank.
 Blade shows up to assist Dusty, who successfully extinguishes the bridge, allowing the campers to escape; only for Dusty's overstressed engine to catastrophically fail immediately after, causing him to crash into the forest.

 Dusty is airlifted back to base and recovers five days later.
 Learning that in addition to fully repairing him, Maru successfully refurbished Dusty's gearbox, allowing him to race again.
-Impressed at Dusty's skills and heroism, Blade certifies him as a firefighter.
+When the new superintendent, Jammer arrives, Blade, impressed at Dusty's skills and heroism, certifies him as a firefighter.
 Propwash Junction airport is reopened with Mayday being fully refurbished and Dusty assuming duty as a firefighter.
 The town celebrates with an aerial show with his new colleagues from Piston Peak.

 In the mid-credits scene, Cad is seen working as a Death Valley National Park ranger.